The Wizard Of Woz – Part 2

 The point I’m trying to make is this: advances in technology can often stump the most brilliant of minds.

 Of course, now we come to the final view – Steve Wozniak is absolutely right.
-While I’m not averse to admitting that cloud computing does have problems (See: The Problem with Cloud Services and Downtime), I’m not willing to think that, as Wozniak said, “the cloud sucks.”
+While I’m not averse to admitting that cloud computing does have problems, I’m not willing to think that, as Wozniak said, “the cloud sucks.”
 Reader comments are invited.

 By Sourya Biswas